goAuD/ScamWard/incidents/incident_report_notion-stripe_verification_sms_2025_08_23.md

 ## Lessons Learned

 - SaaS platform integrations (e.g. Notion ↔ Stripe) may propagate personal data without user consent if misconfigured.
 - GDPR privacy requests are effective in escalating such issues to vendor privacy/security teams.
 - Maintaining a clear incident record strengthens the ability to track vendor responses and provides evidence if escalation to regulators (e.g. Austrian DSB) becomes necessary.
 - Transparency in vendor communication (as shown by Stripe) is crucial.
-Lack of communication (as seen with Notion) undermines user trust.
+Lack of communication or defensive positioning (as seen with Notion) may undermines user trust.
+- Silent fixes may occur without vendor acknowledgement, making user-side monitoring and documentation important.

+## Final Notes & Lessons Learned (Legal-Neutral)

+- Stripe confirmed the root cause (Stripe Link auto-account via Elevenlabs) and provided clear resolution steps.
+- Notion stated that no phone number was stored on their side and attributed the SMS behavior to Stripe’s systems.
+- Following the incident, the login flow changed and multiple product updates were observed, though no official acknowledgement was made.
+- This case highlights the difference in vendor response styles:
+  - Stripe: transparent, solution-oriented, trust-first.
+  - Notion: formal, compliance-focused, risk-minimization.
+- Key takeaway: vendor communications may not always align with observed user experience, which makes incident documentation and timeline tracking essential.

+> Status: The case is considered closed.